tsinghua-fib-lab/Road_network_extraction_impoverished_counties/Readme.md

 5. process_RN2.py: transform the road network shapefile into graph and calculate the structural features.

 6. sample_roadnetwork: an example of the extracted road network in one impoverished county.
 The whole dataset is too large to upload here.
 We are trying to upload them elsewhere.

+Citation
+If you find this project useful in your research, please consider citing:

+@article{xi2024pixels,
+  title={From Pixels to Progress: Generating Road Network from Satellite Imagery for Socioeconomic Insights in Impoverished Areas}, author={Xi, Yanxin and Liu, Yu and Liu, Zhicheng and Tarkoma, Sasu and Hui, Pan and Li, Yong}, journal={arXiv preprint arXiv:2406.11282}, year={2024}
+}